iamtoufiq/react-slick-accessible-carousel/README.md

 When testing, NVDA should announce:

-- "Image carousel, region" when entering the carousel
+- Main image carousel, region" when entering the carousel
-- "Previous slide, button" when focusing previous button
+- Previous slide, button" when focusing previous button
-- "Next slide, button" when focusing next button
+- Next slide, button" when focusing next button
-- "Slide 1 of 5: Welcome to Accessible Carousel. [description]" when slide changes
+- lide 1 of 5: Welcome to Accessible Carousel.
+This carousel demonstrates best practices for accessibility, including full keyboard navigation, ARIA attributes, & screen reader support." when the carousel loads
-- "Carousel paused" or "Carousel playing" when toggling autoplay
+- Automatic slide transitions every 5 seconds with announcements like Slide 2 of 5: Keyboard Navigation.
+Navigate using Arrow keys, Home, End, Page Up, and Page Down.
+All controls are fully keyboard accessible and include proper focus indicators."

 ### Keyboard Navigation Checklist